grocerycrud/documentation/2.x/api/columns.md

 <pre><code class="language-php">columns(array $columns)</code></pre>

-Simply specify the fields that the end user will see as the datagrid columns.
+Specify the fields that the end user will see as the datagrid columns.
 An example of the syntax is the below:

 <pre><code class="language-php">$crud->columns(['first_name', 'last_name', 'age']);</code></pre>